ryanhou28/puLang/docs/architecture.md

 2. **Intent IR + Realization** — Get patterns working
 3. **One transform** — Prove the pipeline
 4. **pyPuLang DSL** — Make it pleasant to write
+5. **Score IR + two-step lowering** — Make the middle layer real
+6. **Score-level passes** — Voice leading analysis, counterpoint checks
-5. **Additional backends** — MusicXML, audio
+7. **Additional backends** — MusicXML (from Score IR), audio
-6. **Additional transforms** — Build the library
+8. **Additional transforms** — Build the library at each level
+9. **Dialect framework** — Make the extension mechanism formal
-7. **puLang standalone syntax** — Parser and frontend (after pyPuLang stabilizes)
+10. **puLang standalone syntax** — Parser and frontend (after pyPuLang stabilizes)

-This order ensures we have working, audible output at each stage.
+This order ensures we have working, audible output at each stage, and the most valuable additions (Score IR and passes) come before the more speculative framework work.